jevko/writing/2022-01-20-jevko-grammar.md

 Jevko = *(Text "[" Jevko "]") Text
 ```

-The second way produces parse trees which are more convenient to process in most contexts, so it is be used as a basis for the high-level grammar which is built from it as follows.
+The second way produces parse trees which are more convenient to process in most contexts, so we pick it and continue.

-First we extract the parenthesized part of the `Jevko` rule into the **`Subjevko`** rule:
+Now we extract the parenthesized part of the `Jevko` rule into the **`Subjevko`** rule:

 ```abnf
 Jevko = *Subjevko Text